herdiansc/gender_by_mm/README.md

 - Predict output(Male|Female) based on new input

 ## Dataset description
-- Extracted from kaggle dataset(https://www.kaggle.com/miroslavsabo/young-people-survey)
+- Extracted from kaggle dataset(https://www.kaggle.com/miroslavsabo/young-people-survey) by using only music and movie preferences
-- Contains 32 columns(31 inputs and 1 output(0;Female|1;Male))
+- Contains 32 columns(31 inputs and 1 output(0=Female|1=Male))
 - The 31 inputs are consists of music and movie preferences
 - Each preferences has integer option 1 to 5 where 1 is very negative and all the way to 5 is positive(Example: Pop.
 1=Dont enjoy at all, 5=Enjoy very much)
 - Last output is in last column consist of (0;Female|1;Male)